Robert Dormer, 1st Earl of Carnarvon

-Sir Robert Dormer of Wing, 2nd Baronet, 1st Earl of Carnarvon, 1st Viscount Ascott, 2nd Baron Dormer of Wing [or Wenge] (c.
+Sir Robert Dormer of Wing, 2nd Baronet, 1st Earl of Carnarvon, 1st Viscount Ascott, 2nd Baron Dormer of Wing (c.
 1610 – 20 September 1643) was an English peer.
 He was the son of Sir William Dormer, and thus a grandson of Robert Dormer, 1st Baron Dormer.
 His mother was Alice Molyneux, daughter of Sir Richard Molyneux, 1st Baronet, and Frances Gerard.
 Dormer received the title Baron Dormer at the age of six and on 2 August 1628, at age 18, he was raised to Viscount Ascott and was created Earl of Carnarvon.

 Early life

 At age six, Dormer was left a ward to the King.
 His father had left him a rich peer at an early age.
 The King then sold Dormer's wardship to Philip Herbert, then Earl of Montgomery, for £4000.
 Dormer had been brought up as a Catholic and would become a high-living Catholic courtier, in danger, infuriating to hard-line Parliamentarians.
 He was educated at Eton College and Exeter College, Oxford, where he matriculated in 1624, and was created MA in 1627 and DCL in 1642.
 He was, according to the seventeenth-century biographer David Lloyd, "extreamly wild in his youth", and addicted to gambling and hunting.
 He and his wife are recorded as regular performers in masques at court.
 He was an ardent Royalist and defying his father-in-law he fought for King Charles I in the English Civil War.

 King James I was entertained at Ascott Park by his mother, Anne, Lady Dormer, in 1620.
 Anne of Denmark had visited in 1612.